-In early June Fedco got a call to record an artist at the University Of Mississippi, ?Ole Miss?.
+In early June, Fedco got a call to record an artist at the University Of Mississippi, “Ole Mis.”
 Bob Dickson and I set out to drive the truck to the gig.
-Along the way we had a series of minor breakdowns that needed to be fixed.
+We had a series of minor breakdowns that needed to be fixed along the way.
 We eventually made it to Tennessee.
-At about 10AM in the morning we were driving along Route 40 when steam filled the cab.
+At about 10 AM, we were driving along Route 40 when steam filled the cab.
 We could barely see out the window.
-I don?t remember who was driving but we managed to pull off the highway and stop.
+I don’t remember who was driving, but we managed to pull off the highway and stop.
 We called for a tow truck and got hauled to a truck stop for repair.
-It was a rundown shop with 2 bays and a bunch of old trucks on the property that where in accidents.
+It was a rundown shop with two bays and a bunch of old trucks on the property that were in accidents.

 It was finally determined that the truck would have to be towed the remaining 500 miles.
-The decision was made to load it onto a lowboy trailer, the kind that is used to tow large construction equipment.
-While Bob and I where waiting in the office I noticed an all in one stereo system on the floor in the corner, the kind that was a receiver, turntable and 8 track all in one.
-I saw there was a record on the platter and I took a look to see who it was.
-I saw a title ?Guess Who? and at first I thought it was the band ?The Guess Who? from Canada.
-After taking a second look I realized the name of the album was ?Guess Who? and the artist was B. B. King.
+The decision was made to load it onto a lowboy trailer, the kind that is used to haul large construction equipment.
+While Bob and I were waiting in the office, I noticed an all-in-one stereo system on the floor in the corner, the kind that was a receiver, turntable, and eight-track all in one.
+I saw a record on the platter, and I looked to see who it was.
+I saw the title “Guess Who” and at first I thought it was the band The Guess Who from Canada.
+After taking a second look, I realized the name of the album was “Guess Who,” and the artist was B. B. King.

-The next day we set up for the concert and the headline act came onstage around 8PM.
+The next day we set up for the concert, and the headline act came on stage around 8 PM.
 The album was released about a year later, B.B.
 King – Now Appearing: Live at Ole Miss.